Havanese Breed Summary

 Adoring, Friendly, Energetic, Friendly and Happy

 However, these dogs can be quite costly, especially in the grooming department!
-Though they aren't heavy shedders, they will require professional grooming on a monthly basis as well as lots of baths and combing.
+Though they're not heavy shedders, they will require professional grooming on a monthly basis as well as lots of baths and combing.

 Fun Fact: These guys are the national dog of Cuba!